 This website was created in order to assist young people to identify and understand mental distress they may be experiencing and to link them to sources of help that will enable them to learn skills and strategies to manage these problems.
-Being able to recognize early signs and finding ways to deal with them increases the chances of better long-term outcomes and positive mental health across the lifespan.
+Being able to recognize signs early on and finding ways to deal with them increases the chances of better long-term outcomes and positive mental health.

 Mental health challenges and substance use problems often start in adolescence and the young adult years.
 Research tells us that intervening early can prevent problems from worsening to the point where professional help is needed.
 Mental health disorders seldom appear in full bloom.
 They are usually preceded by signs of emotional distress and difficulties in day-to-day activities.